Donald Trump says he won't attend Joe Biden's inauguration

 Mulvaney's predecessor in the chief of staff job, retired U.S. Marine Corps general John Kelly, told CNN that "I think the Cabinet should meet and have a discussion" about Section 4 of the 25th Amendment - allowing the forceful removal of Trump by his own Cabinet.

-Senate Minority Leader Chuck Schumer joined Pelosi in declaring that Trump "should not hold office one day longer" and urged Vice President Mike Pence and the Cabinet to act.
-But Chao's departure may stall nascent efforts to invoke the amendment.

 Staff-level discussions on the matter took place across multiple departments and even in parts of the White House, according to two people briefed on the talks.
-But no member of the Cabinet has publicly expressed support for the move - which would make Pence the acting president - though several were believed to be sympathetic to the notion, believing Trump is too volatile in his waning days in office.
+But no member of the Cabinet has publicly expressed support for the move - which would make Vice President Mike Pence the acting president.

 Few aides had any sense of the president's plans, with some wondering if Trump would largely remain out of sight until he left the White House.
 But the president has asked aides to explore a possible valedictory trip next week to the southern border as a means to highlight his immigration policies.